Staff & Board

 pronouns - she/her

 I am an introvert who is fed by conversation and human connection.
 I feel most at home as an interviewer, editor, and curator, and I love facilitating learning communities.
 Window Seat offers me an opportunity to connect deeply with people in my community.
-It is an honor and a gift to be have the opportunity to sit with others, to listen deeply to their stories, and create opportunities for community members to come together to learn from each other.
+It is an honor and a gift to have the opportunity to sit with others, to listen deeply to their stories, and create opportunities for community members to come together to learn from each other.

 To read more about my professional and educational background, you can download my CV.